EECS150/asic_labs/lab2/asap7/README.md

 ---
 ## Synthesis
 Synthesis is the process of converting your Verilog RTL description into technology (or platform, in the case of FPGAs) specific gate-level Verilog.
 These gates are different from the “and”, “or”, “xor” etc. primitives in Verilog.
 While the logic primitives correspond to gate-level operations, they do not have a physical representation outside of their symbol.
 A synthesized gate-level Verilog netlist only contains cells with corresponding physical aspects: they have a transistor-level schematic with transistor sizes provided, a physical layout containing information necessary for fabrication, timing libraries providing performance specifications, etc. Some synthesis tools also output assign statements that refer to pass-through interfaces, but no logic operation is performed in these assignments (not even simple inversion!).

 Open the Makefile to see the available targets that you can run.
 You don’t have to know all of these for now.
 The Makefile provides shorthands to various Hammer commands for synthesis, placement-and-routing, or simulation.
 Read [Hammer-Flow](https://hammer-vlsi.readthedocs.io/en/latest/Hammer-Flow/index.html) if you want to get more detail.

 The first step is to have Hammer generate the necessary supplement Makefile (`build/hammer.d`).
 To do so, type the following command in the lab directory:

     make buildfile

 This generates a file with make targets specific to the constraints we have provided inside the YAML files.
-If you have not run `make clean` after simulating, this file should already be generated. `make buildfile` also copies and extracts a tarball of the ASAP7 PDK to your local workspace.
+If you have not run `make clean` after simulating, this file should already be generated.
+`make buildfile` also copies and extracts a tarball of the ASAP7 PDK to your local workspace.
 It will take a while to finish if you run this command first time.
 The extracted PDK is not deleted when you do `make clean` to avoid unnecessarily rebuilding the PDK.
-To explicitly remove it, you need to remove the build folder (and you should do it once you finish the lab to save your allocated disk space since the PDK is huge).
+To explicitly remove it, you need to remove the build folder (and you should do it once you finish the lab to save your allocated disk space since the PDK is huge).<!---tech-->
 To synthesize the GCD, use the following command:

     make syn

 This runs through all the steps of synthesis.
 By default, Hammer puts the generated objects under the directory build.
 Go to `build/syn-rundir/reports`.
 There are five text files here that contain very useful information about the synthesized design that we just generated.
 Go through these files and familiarize yourself with these reports.
-One report of particular note is `final_time_PVT_0P63V_100C.setup.view.rpt`.
+One report of particular note is
+`final_time_PVT_0P63V_100C.setup.view.rpt`. <!---tech-->
 The name of this file represents that it is a timing report, with the Process Voltage Temperature corner of 0.63 V and 100 degrees C, and that it contains the setup timing checks.
 Another important file is `build/syn-rundir/gcd.mapped.v`.
 This is your synthesized gate-level Verilog.
 Go through it to see what the RTL design has become to represent it in terms of technology-specific gates.
 Try to follow an input through these gates to see the path it takes until the output.
 These files are useful for debugging and evaluating your design.

+Now open the
+`final_time_PVT_0P63V_100C.setup.view.rpt` <!---tech-->
-Now open the `final_time_PVT_0P63V_100C.setup.view.rpt` file and look at the first block of text you see.
+file and look at the first block of text you see.
 It should look similar to this:

 ```text
 Path 1: MET (474 ps) Setup Check with Pin GCDdpath0/A_reg_reg[15]/CLK->D